IP strategy for biotech startups (best practices and pitfalls to avoid).

 If you want to ensure you and your startup are set up for success, adequate consultation from experts in the biotech startup field can prevent future roadblocks and pitfalls to ensure you have the right protection for your invention.

-To deepen your understanding of IP strategy for biotech startups or for any legal help, you can reach out to Vossius & Partner, our partner and internationally renowned intellectual property firm.
+To deepen your understanding of IP strategy for biotech startups or for any legal help, you can reach out to Philipp Marchand at reach out to Vossius & Partner, one of BaseLaunch’s domain partners and an internationally renowned intellectual property firm.